ggbaguidi/RentifyHub/README.md

    ```

 3. **Set Up Database:**
-   - Create a new MySQL database.
+   - Create a new MySQL database user and database (follow the instructions above).
-   - Copy the `.env.example` file to `.env` and configure the database connection.
+   - Copy the `.env.example` file to `.env` and configure the database connection with the created user and database.
    - Run migrations and seed the database:

      ```bash